orcwg/cra-hub/faq/pending-guidance/csirt-identification.md

 ## Guidance needed

-Criteria for _open-source software stewards_ (and open source maintainers) to identify which CSIRT they need to notify of actively exploited vulnerabilities or severe incidents.
+Defining criteria which _open-source software stewards_ (and open source maintainers) can rely on to identify which CSIRT they need to notify of actively exploited vulnerabilities or severe incidents.

 ## Background